 Ohio & Northwestern

-The O&NW moved immediately to standard gauge the main line from Cincinnati to Portsmouth, which was completed by November 1887.
-5 The O&NW then shifted its western terminus to the Little Miami Railroad.
+The O&NW moved immediately to standard gauge its mainline between Cincinnati to Portsmouth which was completed by November 1887.
+5 The railroad then shifted its western terminus from the Cincinnati Northern passenger depot on Court Street to the nearby depot for the Little Miami Railroad.

 Idlewild to Claire Yard